enricoforti/enricoforti.github.io/index.md

 **CrossFit in the Crosshairs: A Community-Embedded Theory of Organizational Responsiveness to Social Issues** _—	with: Piazza A. and Rietveld J._

-_Revise & Resubmit at Administrative Science Quarterly_
+_Revise & Resubmit (2nd Round) at Administrative Science Quarterly_

 What makes firms responsive to social issues such as race relations or climate change?
 Existing explanations have largely focused on firm-level attributes as predictors of whether a social issue will be seen as salient by managers of global corporations, which often face homogenous pressures from stakeholders to act on such issues.
 Yet, the salience of a social issue may also vary within a firm’s local environment.
 We advance a theory of "community-level issue salience" that ties firm responsiveness to the social structure of the local community in which a firm is embedded and the degree to which the firm depends on the community for its survival.
 We test the theory by leveraging a scandal that affected the fitness company CrossFit in 2020, which unexpectedly prompted thousands of locally owned and operated U.S. gyms to take a stance on the thorny issue of race relations in the U.S. Results show that issue salience is greater in communities characterized by lower network closure, lower ethnic segregation, and greater issue connectedness.
 Firms operating in such communities, in turn, are more likely to respond to a given social issue, particularly in markets where firms show greater dependence on their local community for support.
 Overall, our study highlights community-level issue salience as an antecedent of firm responsiveness to social issues, underscoring the importance of understanding the heterogeneity of social structures across the communities served by a firm to formulate an effective non-market strategy.